Roles

 Biography

 I am Emeritus Professsor of Music & Science, Emeritus Fellow of Wolfson College, Cambridge, having retired as Director of the Centre for Music and Science (CMS) in 2021.
-I am presently Principal Investigator for a Leverhulme Trust-funded research project, Score Design for music reading: cognitive and artistic perspectives.
-I taught undergraduate and graduate courses for the Faculty of Music and supervised a substantial number of graduate students as well as founding the CMS, where research investigates music from many different scientific perspectives as reflected in the wide range of publications by its past and present members (see blogs at https://musicatcambridge.wordpress.com/).
-I am Editor-in-Chief of SAGE's online Open Access journal with SEMPRE, Music & Science, publishing research across the field of music and science as broadly conceived (e.g., a recent Special Collection of papers arising from experiments conducted on concert performances by the Danish String Quartet integrates physiological, cognitive-behavioural, aesthetic, ethical and logistic perspectives — see the Launch Event in October 2023 at RITMO, Universitetet i Oslo, on Youtube).
-I shall be giving a keynote address at the the 12th Triennial Conference of the European Society for the Cognitive Sciences of Music (ESCOM) in July 2024.
+I am presently Principal Investigator for a Leverhulme Trust-funded research project, Score Design for music reading: cognitive and artistic perspectives, and am actively involved in a range of other ongoing research projects.
+I taught undergraduate and graduate courses for the Faculty of Music and supervised a substantial number of graduate students (see my page on the CMS website) as well as founding the CMS, where research investigates music from many different scientific perspectives as reflected in the wide range of publications by its past and present members (see, e.g., blogs at https://musicatcambridge.wordpress.com/).
+I am Editor-in-Chief of SAGE's online Open Access journal with SEMPRE, Music & Science, publishing research across the field of music and science as broadly conceived (e.g., a recent Special Collection of papers arising from experiments conducted on concert performances by the Danish String Quartet integrates physiological, cognitive-behavioural, aesthetic, ethical and logistic perspectives: see the Launch Event on October 2023 at RITMO, Universitetet i Oslo, on Youtube).
 I am on the advisory boards of several institutions, journals and research projects, a Trustee of SEMPRE, a Governor of the Music Therapy Charity and Chair of Trustees of KJV Community Choir.
-I am also a guitarist, having studied with Tim Walker and holding diplomas from the Royal College of Music and the Royal Academy of Music.
+I am also a guitarist with diplomas from the Royal College of Music and the Royal Academy of Music, having studied, amongst others, with Tim Walker.

 For more information see Ian Cross's page on the CMS website.